-$$\phi''(y) = -k^2,$$ $\psi(y_q) = \frac{y - y_q}{z_q} k^2 y{q^2},$ $f_q = Ae^{-k^2 |y - y_q|} = Ae^{-k^2 z{q^2}}$ whence interest, because it was the earliest law of error to be formulated.
-The first attempt to bring the doctrine of averages into definite relation with the theory of probability and with laws of error was published by Laplace in 1774 in a memoir "sur la probabilité des causes par les événemens."
-1 This memoir was not subsequently incorporated in his Théorie analytique, and does not represent his more mature view.
+$$egin{aligned} &\phi''(y) = -k^2, \ &\psi(y_q) = &rac{y - y_q}{z_q} k^2 y_q, \ &f_q = & \mathrm{A} e^{-k^ |y - y_q|} = & \mathrm{A} e^{-k^ z_q}. \end{aligned}$$ whence interest, because it was the earliest law of error to be formulated.
+The first attempt to bring the doctrine of averages into definite relation with the theory of probability and with laws of error was published by Laplace in 1774 in a memoir " sur la probabilité des causes par les événemens."1 This memoir was not subsequently incorporated in his Théorie analytique, and does not represent his more mature view.
 In the Théorie he drops altogether the law tentatively adopted in the memoir, and lays down the main lines of investigation for the next hundred years by the introduction of the normal law of error.
 The popularity of the normal law, with the arithmetic mean and the method of least squares as its corollaries, has been very largely due to its overwhelming advantages, in comparison with all other laws of error, for the purposes of mathematical development and manipulation.
 And in addition to these technical advantages, it is probably applicable as a first approximation to a larger and more manageable group of phenomena than any other single law.
-So powerful a hold indeed did the normal law obtain on the minds of statisticians, that until quite recent times only a few pioneers have seriously. considered the possibility of preferring in certain circumstances other means to the arithmetic and other laws of error to the normal.
+So powerful a hold indeed did the normal law obtain on the minds of statisticians. that until quite recent times only a few pioneers have seriously considered the possibility of preferring in certain circumstances other means to the arithmetic and other laws of error to the normal.
 Laplace's earlier memoir fell, therefore, out of remembrance.
 But it remains interesting, if only for the fact that a law of error there makes its appearance for the first time.

 This satisfies the additional condition that positive and negative errors of equal magnitude are equally likely.
-Thus in this important respect the median is as satisfactory as the arithmetic mean, and the law of error which leads to it is as simple. resembles the normal law in that it is a function of the error only, and not of the magnitude of the measurement as well.
+Thus in this important respect the median is as satisfactory as the arithmetic mean, and the law of error which leads to it is as simple.
+It also resembles the normal law in that it is a function of the error only, and not of the magnitude of the measurement as well.

-The median law of error, $f_q = Ae^{-k^2z_q}$, where z_q is the absolute amount of the error always reckoned positive, is of some historical is to follow from his arguments, y must denote the absolute error, always taken positive.
+The median law of error, $f_q = Ae^{-k^2 z_q}$, where z_q is the absolute amount of the error always reckoned positive, is of some historical

+Laplace sets himself the problem in a somewhat simplified form: "Déterminer le milieu que l'on doit prendre entre trois observations données d'un même phénomène."
+He begins by assuming a law of error $z = \phi(y)$, where z is the probability of an error y; and finally, by means of a number of somewhat arbitrary assumptions, arrives at the result $\phi(z) = \frac{m}{2}e^{-my}$.
+If this formula is to follow from his arguments, y must denote the absolute error, is to follow from his arguments, y must denote the absolute error, always taken positive.
 It is not unlikely that Laplace was led to this result by considerations other than those by which he attempts to justify it.

-Laplace sets himself the problem in a somewhat simplified form: "Déterminer le milieu que l'on doit prendre entre trois observations données d'un même phénomène."
-He begins by assuming a law of error $z = \phi(y)$, where z is the probability of an error y; and finally, by means of a number of somewhat arbitrary assumptions, arrives at the result $\phi(y) = \frac{m}{2}e^{-my}$.
-If this formula to fall short of as to exceed.
+Laplace, however, did not notice that his law of error led to the median.
+For, instead of finding the most probable value, which would have led him straight to it, he seeks the "mean of error"-the value, that is to say, which the true value is as likely to fall short of as to exceed.
 This value is, for the median law, laborious to find and awkward in the result.
 Laplace works it out correctly for the case where the observations are no more than three.

-Laplace, however, did not notice that his law of error led to the median.
-For, instead of finding the most probable value, which would have led him straight to it, he seeks the "mean of error"-the value, that is to say, which the true value is as likely